Mostofa-Najmus-Sakib/MNSakib.io/Projects.md

 - <b style="font-size:24px"> Movie recommendation system [Oct'21]</b>
-<p><small> As part of this project, I build a content based recommender system using the disney plus movies and tv shows dataset..</small>
+<p><small> As part of this project, I built a content based recommender system using the disney plus movies and tv shows dataset..</small>
 <a href="https://github.com/Mostofa-Najmus-Sakib/Recommender-System">[Project URL]</a>
 </p>